umbraco/Belle/README.md

 ##How to run
 Setup a webserver and point it at the Umbraco.Belle.Client/build directory. then browse to whatever url your webserver has setup for your site.

-To run on *windows*, setup IIS or IIS express to serve the umbraco.belle folder.
+To run on *windows*, setup IIS or IIS express to serve the Umbraco.Belle.Client/build folder.
 If you have web matrix installed, you can right-click the folder and open it in web matrix to run it its built-in webserver.

 To run on *OS X*, open Terminal in the Umbraco.Belle.Client/build folder and run: